ExodusMovement/qaf/README.md

 ### Testing

-Qaf stores are React components, you would test them as you would test any other component.
-Here is [an example with Enzyme](/test/testing.test.js).
+Qaf stores are React components, you would test them as you would test any other component ([Enzyme example](/test/testing.test.js)).

 ## Examples